chrultrabook/docs/src/docs/installing/installing-linux.md

 ::: warning
 Old (>1 year) LTS releases **may have issues** and are not supported.
-Debian 12 (Bookworm) and possibly Ubuntu require a custom kernel.
-In case of Debian, the [audio script](#fixing-audio) will automatically install it for you.
+One possible workaround for Debian 12 (Bookworm) and Ubuntu is using a custom kernel.
+In case of Debian, the audio script will automatically install it for you.
+Note that not all issues can be solved with a custom kernel, as the rest of the software on the system is still old.
 :::

 **Recommended distros as of October 2023 (in no particular order) are:**